PythonUser-ux/Telegraphbot/README.md

 Here are some suggestions to shape your bot in greater detail.

-- Make large use of global variables to permanently modify your bot behaviour.
+- Make large use of global variables to modify your bot behaviour.

 - Define your own "unrecognized" function for each step and take into account that the default function can be defined in the following way: